Hit enter after type your search item

-As Google is moving towards mobile-first index and more and more people across the globe are using mobiles/smart phones for surfing the internet, it became necessary that your content of the website adjusts according to the user screens; whether it is a desktop/notebook, a tablet or a smart phone.
+As Google is moving towards mobile-first index and more and more people across the globe are using mobiles/smartphones for surfing the internet, it becomes necessary that your content of the website adjusts according to the user screens; whether it is a desktop/notebook, a tablet or a smartphone.

 Difference between responsive and non-responsive images demo

-To show the difference and how easy it is creating the responsive images by using Bootstrap image classes; see the two images in the demo below.
+To show the difference and how easy it is to create responsive images by using Bootstrap image classes; see the two images in the demo below.
 The first is made responsive by Bootstrap 4 class while the other is not assigned any class.

-Open the demo by following the link and resize the screen to look at how top image adjusts for width and height while scroll bars appear for the second image.
+Resize the screen to look at how the top image adjusts for width and height while scroll bars appear for the second image.

 Bootstrap image respononsive